JBakouny/React/README.md

-# A React Web App that integrates with the JSON-server
+# A React Web App that integrates with the Node.js Express MongoDB backend

-## Hooks

-Hooks are not used in this app but the app could be modified to use hooks with functional components instead of classes.
-More information on hooks are available [here](https://reactjs.org/docs/hooks-overview.html).

-JavaScript [array destruction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax might also be useful to learn when developping and viewing code related to hooks.

-You need to learn hooks to understand some code on the internet like the online explaining how to create [React transitions for animations](http://reactcommunity.org/react-transition-group/transition).

-## Using the code in this repo
+## Running the Integrated Application

 1. Installations: